jhu-arch/arch-tutorial/Virtual.rst

 A virtual environment is used to isolating projects, interpreters like python, libraries and scripts, from those that are installed as part of your operating system.

+There are ``Python`` and ``Anaconda`` installed on Rockfish cluster.
+The environments and packages that can be installed using ``pip`` and/or ``conda``.
+They differ in how dependency relationships within an environment are performed.

 Python
 ******

-There are several python versions installed in the Rockfish cluster.
+There are several python versions installed.
 Users can use ``module spider`. command to check the installed versions:

 .. code-block:: console